AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_unity.md

 ));
 ```

-#### Remove custom attributes
+#### Remove one or more custom attributes

-Chat room members can call `RemoveAttributes` to remove one or more custom attributes.
+Chat room members can call `RemoveAttributes` to remove one or more custom attributes that are set by themselves and others.
 After you successfully call this method, other members in the chat room receive an `OnChatroomAttributesRemoved` callback.

 ```c#
 // Removes custom attributes by specifying the chat room ID and the attribute key list.